deivse/3dgs_monocular_depth_init/results.md

 # Quantitative evaluation results

 All results were measured using this implementation.
-Please see the thesis (#TODO: URL) for a precise description of evaluation methodology, specification of preset name structure and for additional results.
+Please see the thesis (URL coming soon™) for a precise description of evaluation methodology, specification of preset name structure and for additional results.
 Best results indicated by "*", best preset in italic.

 ### Average results on MipNerf360 (9 scene version)